- 25 basis points, 0.25%, rate cut

 Refinancing activity has increased sharply off of already-low rates.
 Given Wednesday’s rate decision, now could be a good time to lock in a lower rate — especially if you’re in an ARM (adjustable rate mortgage) that has adjusted to a variable rate, or if you’re in a fixed rate over 7.0%.

 Refinancing is a tool to manage long-term risk and hedge against further volatility.
-Though one or more future cuts are possible, they're not guaranteed.
-If inflation remains above 3% or the labor market rebounds, we could see rates stall or even rise from their current long-term lows.
+Though a cut is expected next year, it's not guaranteed.
+If inflation remains high or the labor market rebounds, we could see rates stall or even rise from their current long-term lows.

 Economic factors that influence the Fed's decision